Identifying Gifted Children

-Each year, all third-grade students take the Naglieri Nonverbal Ability Test (NNAT-2) in October.
-This test measures students' learned reasoning abilities in a nonverbal format.
-Teachers, GATE lead teachers, and other relevant staff meet to review NNAT-2 test results and to consider the results of the K-2 informal screening and classroom assessments.
-The team uses these assessment results to identify students for GATE services.
+In December, all students in grade 3 take the CogAT (Cognitive Ability Test) Screening Form.
+This test measures students’ ability to reason and problem solve in verbal, quantitative, and nonverbal domains.
+Teachers, GATE lead teachers, and other relevant staff meet to review CogAT Screening test results and to consider the results of the grades K-2 informal screening and classroom assessments.
+The team uses these assessment results to identify students for GATE testing with the complete CogAT.

-All students re-take the NNAT-2 in 5th grade.
+All students re-take the CogAT Screening Form in grade 5.
 Test results are reviewed and additional assessments may take place if a student is newly identified through the current test results or through teacher observations of a student's advanced-level work or potential.

 Some students who are gifted may also have autism spectrum disorders, learning disabilities, behavioral or emotional disorders, or related challenges.
 We have a twice-exceptional learning(2e) group to address the needs of these students and their families.
 If you are interested in learning more about twice-exceptional (2e) students, please join our 2e learning group.
 To join or for more information, please contact Trina Hira.

 Frequently Asked Questions and Answers

 How do I know if my child is gifted?

 Most widely accepted definitions of giftedness focus on "capability of high performance."
 However, capability is not always apparent nor can it be easily measured, especially in young children.
 Also, performance alone is not an indication of giftedness.
 A student who is not gifted but highly motivated could easily outperform a child who is gifted but lacking motivation or opportunity.
 A child who comes from an enriched home environment could also show more advanced performance.